vbogretsov/surfacescan/README.md

 Allows to generate big (or actually any sizes which can fit memory available) data sets for performance testing purposes.

-### What would be nice to have but is not implemented because of time
+### What would be nice to have but is not implemented due to time restrictions

 * `mypy` validation
 * test `surfacescan.tracking.Tracker` increments its counters in a thread safe